clicon/clixon-docs/snmp.rst

    agentxperms  777 777

 It is necessary to ensure snmpd does `not` to load modules implemented by Clixon.
-For example, if Clixon implements IF-MIB and system MIBs, snmpd should not load those modules.
+For example, if Clixon implements the IF-MIB and system MIBs, snmpd should not load those modules.
 This can be done using the "-I" flag and prepending a "-" before each module::

    -I -ifTable -I -system_mib -I -sysORTable

-Further, Clixon itself does not start netsnmp itself, you need to ensure that netsnmp is running when clixon_snmp is restarted.
+Further, Clixon itself does not start netsnmp itself, you need to ensure that netsnmp is running when clixon_snmp is started.
 Likewise, if snmpd is restarted, clixon_snmp must also be restarted.

 .. note::